Evthron/blog/evthronblog/content/tweet/easier-publish/index.en.md

 2025/03/24 22:41

-Syncthing proved too sluggish for syncing my Joplin notes—Android’s transfer throttling turned every load into a test of patience.
+Syncthing proved too sluggish for syncing my Joplin notes—Android's transfer throttling turned every load into a test of patience.
 The solution?
 A self-hosted Joplin server via Docker.
 Now, I can seamlessly edit my blog posts straight from my phone, without the wait.